Practical Hybrid Beamforming for Millimeter Wave Massive MIMO Full Duplex with Limited Dynamic Range: System Model

-The scalars $w_k$ and $w_j$ denote the uplink and downlink rate weights, $\bm{\Lambda_k}$ and $\bm{\Lambda_0}$ are the $M_k \times M_k$ and $M_0 \times M_0$ diagonal per-antenna power matrices for user $k \in \mathcal{U}$ and the FD base station, respectively, $\alpha_k$ and $\alpha_0$ denote their total sum-power constraints, respectively, $\bm{U}$ and $ \bm{V}$ denote the collection of digital uplink and downlink beamformers and combiners, respectively.
-The constraints \eqref{c6}-\eqref{c7} denotes the unit-modulus and discretization constraints on the phase-shifters of the analog beamformer and combiner, respectively.
-For the analog processing stage with AMs, the unit-modulus constraint from \eqref{c6}-\eqref{c7} can be omitted.
+The scalars $w_k$ and $w_j$ denote rate weights for the UL user $k$ and DL user $j$, respectively.
+The diagonal matrices $\bm{\Lambda_k}$ and $\bm{\Lambda_0}$ denote per-antenna power constraints for the $k$-th UL user and FD BS, respectively, and the scalars $\alpha_k$ and $\alpha_0$ denote their sum-power constraint.
+The collections of digital UL and DL beamformers are denoted as $\bm{U}$ and $ \bm{V}$, respectively.
+For unit-modulus HYBF, the constraints in $\eqref{c6}-\eqref{c7}$ on the amplitude part become unit-modulus.

-\revi{rev2.0.1}{\emph{Remark:} Note that by stating the rate maximization problem \eqref{WSR} as $\mbox{log det}(\cdot)$, it not affected by the digital receivers.
-It assumes the well-known optimal minimum mean-squared error (MMSE) digital receivers on the receive side (of the size of the number of antennas).
-The rate achieved with \eqref{WSR} is the same after the MMSE receivers (For more details, see $(4)-(9)$ \cite{christensen2008weighted}).
-The FD base station has analog combiner $\bm{F}_{RF}$, which has a special structure (common to all uplink users), and it reduces the dimensions of the covariance matrices, hence the rate is affected.
-So, for WSR maximization purpose, from the receiver point of view, only the analog combiner of the base station must be considered in the design.}